-- Analyze various examples of embedded systems - \sim Develop programs in C/C++ for embedded systems.
+- >>> Describe the differences between the general computing system and embedded system, also recognize the classification of embedded systems.. - Analyze various examples of embedded systems - >>> Develop programs in C/C++ for embedded systems.

 UNIT - 1 : INTRODUCTION TO EMBEDDED SYSTEMS

 Definition and Classification - Overview of Processors and hardware units in an embedded system - Software embedded into the system - Exemplary Embedded Systems - Embedded Systems on a Chip (SoC) and the use of VLSI designed circuits.